Hybrid Manager HA/DR recovery

 Define a recovery backup storage location for Velero

 Once you have backups available, you can define a new storage location for Velero so you can restore resources from the damaged appliance backups.
-This will be a read-only location to prevent an overwrite or removal of those backups.
+This is a read-only location to prevent overwriting or removing those backups.

 To define a new storage location, use the following Kubernetes manifest: